 Faulty or Misconfigured Charger or Converter/Charger

-But if your charger or converter/charger is either misconfigured (for example, the wrong battery type has been selected) or is failing, it could be supplying the wrong voltage during charging.
+Lead-acid batteries perform best and last the longest when they are correctly charged.
+However, if your charger or converter/charger is misconfigured (for example, the wrong battery type has been selected) or is failing, it may supply the incorrect voltage during charging.
 This is especially likely with older RV battery chargers/converters that only use a single or dual-stage charging cycle.

 Overcharging is commonly understood to be a problem, but undercharging can be just as bad or worse.
-This is because undercharging increases the formation of lead sulfate on the lead battery plates, which leads to over-boiling during normal charging.
+This is because undercharging increases the formation of lead sulfate on the lead battery plates, which leads to over-boiling during normal charging and (if allowed to continue to build) will eventually result in your battery being unable to generate a charge.

 How to Prevent or Reduce RV Battery Corrosion

-There are a number of ways to prevent or greatly reduce the development of corrosion on a flooded lead-acid battery, giving your battery improved performance and a better chance at a long life before needing to be replaced.
+There are several ways to prevent or significantly reduce the development of corrosion on a flooded lead-acid battery, resulting in improved battery performance and a longer lifespan before replacement is necessary.

 Regular Inspection

-Remember – a flooded lead-acid battery contains sulfuric acid, a substance that can cause serious burns on the skin and serious injury to the eyes.
-When working with a battery, always wear gloves and skin & eye protection.
+Remember, a flooded lead-acid battery contains sulfuric acid, a substance that can cause severe burns to the skin and serious eye injury.
+When working with a battery, always wear gloves and proper skin & eye protection.

 - Three different types: The pack includes a brass, nylon and metal brush.
 Suitable for different surface types, they will address all your cleaning...